 The list of conditions also include some that are difficult to measure and therefore hard to prove that the conditions have been met.

 Although the Council fell short of dismissing the proposal outright they may have effectively done so with this list of conditions.

 Too much is at stake to allow this mess to continue unresolved.
 Port Phillip and Kingston councils have already made or agreed to changes.

-Bicycle Network Victoria implores the Minister for Roads and Ports to intervene and make the road conditions in Bayside consistent with those in Port Philip and with the changes proposed by Kingston.
+Bicycle Network implores the Minister for Roads and Ports to intervene and make the road conditions in Bayside consistent with those in Port Philip and with the changes proposed by Kingston.

 Will Bayside pass the Beach Road test?